Life Lines

 Scalds & Burns Treatment

-The rule for burns is to cool it down, however there are certain types and location of burn which may need to be considered, for example chemical burns.
+The rule for burns is to cool them down; however, there are certain types and locations of burns that may need to be considered, for example, chemical burns.

 Important!

-Ensure you protect yourself "gloves" on this chemical could burn you.
+Ensure you protect yourself with "gloves" on this chemical could burn you.

 Chemical Burns Treatment

-There are many types of domestic and commercial chemical.
-It is important that you understand the principle of COSHH (Control of Substance Hazardous to Health).
+There are many types of domestic and commercial chemicals.
+You must understand the principle of COSHH (Control of Substances Hazardous to Health).

-Information should be labelled on the container, the information should contain information on treatment required in the event of a accident.
+Information should be labelled on the container; this information should briefly instruct the first aider on the treatment required in the event of an accident.

-The rule with chemicals on the skin is normally.
+The rule with chemicals on the skin is normal.

 20 minutes of flushing with cold water